-What is Scrum Development?
+What is Scrum Development or Agile Scrum Methodology?

-But what is Scrum development in practice?
-Scrum is designed to be lightweight and easy to understand.
-Scrum breaks projects down into pieces (sprints) that allow for greater transparency into the project and numerous opportunities to inspect and adapt the next sprint, the overall project, and the process.
+In practice, Scrum is designed to be lightweight and easy to understand.
+We break projects into pieces (sprints) that allow greater transparency and numerous opportunities to inspect and adapt the next sprint, the overall project, and the process.

 The average scrum team consists of 4-8 people falling into one of three roles: